mhbeals/scissorsandpaste/Individual MD Entries/1793-01-11_Glasgow Advertiser_369.md

                     information, will, I doubt not, lead to the application of a remedy.
 The adoption of a constitution for the state of Kentucky, has been notfied to me.
 The legislature will share with me in the satisfaction which arises from an event interesting to the happiness of the part of the nation to which it relates, and conducive to the general order.
-It is proper likewise to inform you, that since my last communication on teh subject, and in further execution of the acts, severally making provision for the public debt, and for the reduction thereof, three new loans have been effected, each for three millions of
+It is proper likewise to inform you, that since my last communication on the subject, and in further execution of the acts, severally making provision for the public debt, and for the reduction thereof, three new loans have been effected, each for three millions of